 Honduras: Open and fishing.
 A negative COVID-19 test is required for travelers.

 Cuba: It’s complicated.
-Flights have resumed to Havana (HAV) and many of the fisheries are now technically to anglers.
 Availability for 2022 is in HIGH demand and we are now booking well into 2023.
 Please contact Yellow Dog for full updates and the details of near-future travel to Cuba.